petrpham/ScrobblIES/README.md

 Last.fm is a site designed for storing user's music library.
 Users share and track the songs they play on their devices - one such share of a song played is called _scrobble_.

 ## Last.fm API
-Last.fm has its API through which some interesting data saved in their database can be downloaded and processed.
-We mainly focused on __data with geographic information__ (most played artists and tracks in given countries).
+Last.fm has its API through which some of the data gathered by the platform can be downloaded and processed.
+We mainly focused on __data with geographic information__ - most played artists and tracks in given countries.